One Piece: Romance Dawn: Development

 Namco Bandai Games announced in July 2012 that they would be developing their first One Piece game for the PSP, which would be pure RPG.
 The game features 30 minutes of newly animated cutscenes by Toei Animation.
 A port for the Nintendo 3DS was released on August 8, 2013.
 Namco Bandai Games announced the 3DS port would be released in Europe in November 2013, later revealing there are also plans to release the game in North America.
-The main theme song is Eternal Waves by Hyoue Ebata, which is replaced with an original piece in the Western releases due to licensing issues.
+The main theme song is Eternal Waves by Triplane member Hyoue Ebata, which is replaced with an original piece in the Western releases due to licensing issues.

 Reception

 It has a score of 42% on Metacritic.

 MyM gave the game a negative review, with a ranking of 3 out of 10.
 Reviewer Martin Wharmby wrote: "Hideous, slow, repetitive and downright boring, Romance Dawn does a disservice to the One Piece franchise when it should have excelled."
 GamesRadar gave the game 1.5/5 stars, citing barebones RPG elements and bland, maze-like environments.

-IGN awarded it a score of 5.0 out of 10, saying "One Piece: Romance Dawn tries hard to tell the Straw Hats’ story, but you'd be better off just watching the anime."
-Destructoid awarded it 4.5 out of 10, saying "If the presentation wasn't so horrible, One Piece: Romance Dawn would be a decent way for a JRPG fan to spend an afternoon after they've exhausted their library of other more innovative titles" Nintendo Life awarded it 3 out of 10, saying, "Frankly, it’s difficult to ascertain who would glean any semblance of enjoyment from One Piece: Romance Dawn."
+IGN awarded it a score of 5.0 out of 10, saying "One Piece: Romance Dawn tries hard to tell the Straw Hats' story, but you'd be better off just watching the anime."
+Destructoid awarded it 4.5 out of 10, saying "If the presentation wasn't so horrible, One Piece: Romance Dawn would be a decent way for a JRPG fan to spend an afternoon after they've exhausted their library of other more innovative titles" Nintendo Life awarded it 3 out of 10, saying, "Frankly, it's difficult to ascertain who would glean any semblance of enjoyment from One Piece: Romance Dawn."
 Pocket Gamer awarded it 4 out of 10, saying "It's really difficult to tell who One Piece: Romance Dawn will disappoint more: long-time fans of the franchise or newcomers."
 Slant Magazine awarded it 1 out of five stars, saying "they've put forth a product so systematically undercooked as to make even the most unflappable One Piece zealots question their faithfulness."